 The L Stretch

-b.
-Sit on the tennis ball using varying amounts of pressure to release the tight muscles of the gluts.
-Focus on the lateral portion of the gluts and roll in an up and down motion while balancing on your other cheek.
-If you feel a tingling sensation down your leg you may be applying too much pressure directly over the sciatic nerve.
+- Sit on the tennis ball using varying amounts of pressure to release the tight muscles of the glutes.
+Focus on the lateral portion of the glutes and roll in an up and down motion while balancing on your other cheek.
+If you feel a tingling sensation down your leg, you may be applying too much pressure directly over the sciatic nerve.
 This won’t cause any damage or injury but you will want to reduce the amount of pressure you are placing on the ball.

 IT Band Roll

 Grab a rolling pin from your kitchen and take it with you on a road trip.
 Unfortunately a rolling pin won’t make it through airport security!
 While sitting in a car or chair, shift your weight to one butt cheek so the IT band is easily accessible.
 Roll the rolling pin back and forth from just below the hip to just above the knee.
 Because of the large surface area, bruising is unlikely.

 These simple tricks can make for a much happier travel experience!
 If you have trouble spots other than the ones above, we would be happy to have you come in and we can go over a detailed list of stretches specially designed for your body.